 - Froghall and back (including Froghall tunnel) taking up to 7 hours, with a break

-Shorter runs include, on the Froghall branch, a trip to Consall.
-Or, the other way, perhaps to the Denford Aqueduct.
-Schools normally opt for the Leek Branch run but both directions offer the opportunity for passengers to help to work the locks.
+Shorter runs include, travelling towards Froghall, a trip to Consall, taking around 4 hours.
+Or, the other way, towards Leek, perhaps to the Hazelhurst Aqueduct, taking around 3 hours.
+Schools normally opt for the run towards Leek but both directions offer the opportunity for passengers to help to work the locks.
 This is particularly popular with the children.
 The Leek route involves 6 locks (3 up, 3 down) and a trip to Froghall includes 10 (5 up and 5 down) but only 4 each way to Consall.
 Evening trips in June and July can be arranged.

 The galley has a kettle, a small microwave and a fridge, so groups can prepare and serve their own drinks and snacks.
 There is a toilet equipped for those with disabilities.
 A lift is provided for those who find steps difficult.
 Up to four wheel chair users can be accommodated on each outing.
 Group numbers are restricted to a maximum of 12, including teachers/support staff.
 We have no rubbish facilities, so groups are asked to take their’s home with them.